-- 1.1 The Autumn National Swiss Pairs (ANSP) for Seniors (ANSSP) or Women (ANWSP) and Autumn National Open Teams (ANOT) are conducted by the South Australian Bridge Federation Inc. (SABF) in conjunction with the Australian Bridge Federation Incorporated (ABF) in accordance with the ABF Tournament Regulations as modified by these Supplementary Regulations. - 1.2 The Tournament Convenors are Dianne Marler and David Anderson.
+- 1.1 The Autumn National Swiss Pairs (ANSP) for Seniors (ANSSP), Women (ANWSP) and Restricted (ANRSP) and the Autumn National Open Teams (ANOT) are conducted by the South Australian Bridge Federation Inc. (SABF) in conjunction with the Australian Bridge Federation Incorporated (ABF) in accordance with the ABF Tournament Regulations as modified by these Supplementary Regulations. - 1.2 The Tournament Organiser is Dianne Marler.